redox-os/website/content/news/this-month-250930.md

 Jeremy Soller started to adopt the concept of [ordered locks](https://docs.rs/ordered-locks/latest/ordered_locks/) to assign tokens to locks, it uses the Rust type system to prevent and detect deadlocks before execution.

-Some deadlocks were fixed using this! making the Redox multi-threading more reliable.
+Some deadlocks were fixed using this, making the Redox multi-threading more reliable.

 ## Server Demo Variant